renovatebot/renovate/docs/usage/configuration-options.md

 If you want Renovate to run on a forked repository when in `autodiscover` mode then:

-- Add `"forkProcessing": "enabled"` to your repository config,
+- Ensure a `renovate.json` config exists with `"forkProcessing": "enabled"` in your repository,
 - Or run the CLI command with `--fork-processing=enabled`

 **Process a fork in other modes**